joeedhorton/epr-packaging-style-guide/app/posts/reference-table.md

 A reference of user-facing versions of EPR terms, next to the internal and policy language.

-It also includes the codes that go into data upload spreadsheets.
+Also includes the codes that go into data upload spreadsheets.

 <br>